tompgn/midterm/near_crypto.md

 ## Signature Agregation: BLS signatures and Multisignatures

 In Near, validators sign the blocks but verifying all those signatures would be prohibitively expensive for a node syncing the chain.
 Instead, __BLS signatures__ are used, and block producers are collecting those signatures and aggregate them using the properties of the BLS signatures.
-The validator then publishes the aggregated signature together with a Merkle root of the individual signatures organized into a Merkle tree, and signs this using a cheap ECDSA scheme.
+The block producer then publishes the aggregated signature together with a Merkle root of the individual signatures organized into a Merkle tree, and signs this using a cheap ECDSA scheme.
 When syncing the chain, participants can then choose to skip the validation of all individual signatures and verify only the ECDSA signature from the validator, relying on the fact that he has neither been challenged and slashed.
 Moreover, in order to ensure compatibility with Ethereum, Near requires at least every block beginning an epoch (and optionally other blocks) to contain a __Schnorr aggregated multisignature__ of all the individual validators signatures.
 Since the Schnorr aggregation is interactive, it cannot be conducted too frequently, but it allows for efficient validations on other chains like Ethereum, so that a state can be verified full at such "snapshot blocks".